 North & South Queensferry

-I love travelling Scotland on public transport, because it takes the pressure off having to navigate the left-hand side traffic and allows me to focus entirely on the land I drive through from the passenger seat.
+I love travelling around Scotland on public transport because it takes the pressure off having to navigate the left-hand side traffic and allows me to focus entirely on the landscapes I drive through from the “passenger seat”.

 There are also a few train lines crossing through Fife, connecting Edinburgh with Dunfermline and Leuchars (for St Andrews), and a few stops in port towns along the coast (Aberdour, Burntisland, Kinghorn, Kirkcaldy).

 Of course, a car will give you more flexibility and freedom to go even further off the beaten track.
 But rest assured that all the day trip ideas listed here can be done by public transport!

 There are endless options for great home bases across Fife, but if you travel by public transport I suggest choosing a town that is well connected with the rest of the region and is easy to reach from Glasgow or Edinburgh respectively.

 We chose to stay at a vegan B&B in Crossford near Dunfermline, which was a brilliant starting point to explore west and central Fife.

 If you’re more interested in the East Neuk of Fife, I recommend finding accommodation closer to there – maybe in Elie, Anstruther or near St Andrews.
 However, the East Neuk is also within easy reach from Dunfermline.

 The Cosy Vegan B&B was an excellent home for two days and we could not have asked for better hosts than Fran and Robin!